X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain03triangles.md

 * We want to draw 1 triangle from the vertices array, starting at vertex 0.
 * TriangleList means that our vertices array contains a list of triangles (in our case, a list of only 1 triangle).
 * If you would want to draw 4 triangles, you would need an array of 12 vertices.
-* Another possibility is to use a TriangleStrip, which can perform a lot faster, but is only useful to draw triangles that are connected to each other.
+* Another possibility is to use a TriangleStrip, which can perform a lot faster but is only useful to draw triangles that are connected to each other.
 * The last parameter specifies the VertexDeclaration, which is quite important.
 We have stored the position and color data for 3 vertices inside an array.

 When we instruct MonoGame to render a triangle based on this data, MonoGame will put all this data into a byte stream and send it over to the graphics card.
-Our graphics card receives the byte stream, but does not know what is in there and that is where the **VertexDeclaration** comes in, this object tells the graphics device what kind of vertices it can expect.
+Our graphics card receives the byte stream but does not know what is in there and that is where the **VertexDeclaration** comes in, this object tells the graphics device what kind of vertices it can expect.

 The **VertexDeclaration** is very important, as you will always need it before you can render any triangle to the screen.
 By specifying the **VertexPositionColor.VertexDeclaration**, we inform the graphics card that there are vertices coming that contain Position and Color data.